Economy

-Economic growth unexpectedly declined in the decade of the 2000s.
-This may have been a normal cyclical variation or it may portend a future of slower economic growth.
-The economy, economic growth and other economic issues will be the subject for future research and analysis for Crestmont Research.
+Economic growth unexpectedly declined in the decade of the 2000s and slow growth has continued into the 2010s.
+Initially, it may have been a normal cyclical variation, yet it is increasingly appearing to portend a future of slower economic growth.
+Economic growth and the inflation rate have significant implications for future long-term stock market returns.
 New postings and updates will be noted in the Recent Additions section of this website.
+The terms of use for all materials are detailed in the About section.

 Economic Growth